2017 Karjala Tournament

-The 2017 Karjala Tournament was played between 8–12 November 2017.
+The 2017 Karjala Tournament was played between 8 and 12 November 2017.
 The Czech Republic, Finland, Sweden and Russia.
 The new teams involved in the tournament were Canada and Switzerland.
+One match watch played in Örebro, Sweden, match game in Biel/Bienne, Switzerland and the rest of the matches in Helsinki, Finland The tournament was part of 2017–18 Euro Hockey Tour.

 Finland won the tournament, ahead of Russia and Sweden.